usystems/webling-plugins/README.md

 #### Attributes

-The custom element in some [hooks](#hooks-extension-points) receive context information by custom attributes like the id of the member which is displayed in the `member-dialog-sidbar` extention point or the id of the active period in the `accounting-panel-navigation` extention point.
-All attributes are reactive, which means if the underlying property changes, the attributes is updated:
+The custom element in some [hooks](#hooks-extension-points) receive context information by custom attributes.
+This can be the id of the member which is displayed in the `member-dialog-sidbar` extension point or the id of the active period in the `accounting-panel-navigation` extension point.
+All attributes are reactive and are updated when the underlying property changes.
+You can watch for attribute changes with the `attributeChangedCallback` function:

 ```javascript
 class PluginMemberDialogSidebar extends HTMLElement {